 PROMISES TO NOAH

-“The Lord was grieved that he had made man on the earth, and his heart was filled with pain” (Gen. 6 6).
+“The Lord was grieved that he had made man on the earth, and his heart was filled with pain” (Genesis 6 6).
 Grief and pain were caused by the blatant violations of God’s Mandates.
-Genesis 6 hints at a number of deliberate distortions by man.
-The creature that bore the image of his Creator and of whom God said, “It is good” had grieved and brought pain to his Maker.
+Genesis six hints at a number of deliberate distortions by man.
+The creature that bore the “Image of His Creator” and of whom God said, “It is good” had grieved and brought pain to His Maker.
 In fact, the Creator had given up on man and wanted him destroyed.
-We read, “My Spirit will not contend with man forever” (Gen. 6:3).
+We read, “My Spirit will not contend with man forever” (Genesis 6:3).

 It was God’s Spirit that had moved on the face of the earth in those days.
 In Noah’s days, God began to withdraw His Spirit.
 It left the world without any divine intervention.
 A similar thing is to happen at the end of time.
 Then too, the Spirit of God will be removed (II Thessalonians 2:7).
 Without the Spirit, evil will become unchecked and the world will go through the worst crisis in its existence.
 Persecution and tribulation will be so severe that man will wish that he had never been born.
 In Jesus’ Words, “Those will be the days of distress unequaled from the beginning, when God created the world, until now — and never to be equaled again” (Mark 13:19).
 Without the Restrainer, man in Noah’s days, turned to corruption, violence and wickedness.
 Godly men married sensual women and their children were the new heroes representing a new age.
 All their thoughts and intentions were evil.
 Genesis 6:11-12 tells us that the world was full of violence and that it was corrupt.
 In other words, the entire creation had been filled with man’s sins.
 There was not an ounce of decency left in the creature that bore the image of God.